Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Experiments

 \subsection{Datasets}

-Following the experimental protocol established by \cite{bender2025mitigating}, we evaluate our method on two datasets: the synthetic Square dataset, the natural face attribute dataset CelebA.
-To rigorously test model robustness against shortcut learning, we introduce a strong spurious correlation in the training data for all datasets.
-Specifically, we enforce a poisoning ratio of 98\%, meaning that for 98\% of the training samples, the spurious attribute is perfectly correlated with the class label (e.g., a specific background appearing with a specific class).
-The remaining 2\% of samples serve as counter-examples.

-For evaluation, we utilize a held-out test set of $N=1000$ samples for each dataset.
-This test set is balanced with respect to both the target class and the spurious attribute to ensure that accuracy metrics reflect true semantic learning rather than adherence to the spurious correlation.

-\begin{itemize} \item \textbf{Square Dataset:} A synthetic benchmark where the classification task involves identifying the intensity level of a small square in the foreground which can have different x- and y-positions.
-The spurious correlation is injected via a the intensity of the background. \item \textbf{CelebA-Blond:} A subset of the CelebA dataset where the task is to classify the attribute ``Blond Hair''.
-The spurious confounder is the ``Gender'' attribute (specifically, ``Male''), which is highly correlated with the ``Non-Blond'' class in the poisoned training set, inducing a ``Clever Hans'' strategy where the model relies on gender features rather than hair color. \end{itemize}
+Following the experimental protocol established by \cite{bender2025mitigating}, we evaluate our method on two datasets: 1) the \textbf{Square Dataset:} A synthetic benchmark where the classification task involves identifying the intensity level of a small square in the foreground which can have different x- and y-positions.
+The spurious correlation is injected via the intensity of the background.
+2) \textbf{CelebA-Blond:} A subset of the CelebA dataset where the task is to classify the attribute ``Blond Hair''.
+The spurious confounder is the ``Gender'' attribute (specifically, ``Male''), which is highly correlated with the ``Non-Blond'' class in the poisoned training set, inducing a ``Clever Hans'' strategy where the model relies on gender features rather than hair color.